XiaosuTong/drsstl/README.md

-# drsstl: Divide and Recombined for Spatial-Temporal Data
+# drSpaceTime: Divide and Recombined for Spatial-Temporal Data

 This is an R package that provide a way to analyze spatial-temporal data using divide and recombined framework.